GridStor® (Alternate Data Paths) - Frequently Asked Questions

-Job Preemption is supported for backups if the storage policy copies have the User Preferred Data Path or the Use Alternate Data Paths options configured.
+Job Preemption is supported on Default/LAN-free backups (that is, if GridStor is configured for User Preferred Datapath).
 It is not supported for the jobs that are run using data paths with the Round Robin configuration.

 Can I perform Change Data Path on Storage Policies with Storage Policy Copies that have Alternate Data Paths?